 Trading Symbol:

 Exact title and class of securities outstanding:

-CUSIP: Par or Stated Value:

-Total shares authorized: as of: as of:

-Total shares outstanding: as of:

-Transfer Agent No. 1.
-Transfer Agent Name: Corporate Stock Transfer Address 1: 3200 Cherry Creek South Dr. Address 2: Suite 430 Address 3: Denver, CO Phone: 1(303) 282-4800 ✓ Is the Transfer Agent registered under the Exchange Act?
-Yes: X No: To be included in the OTC Pink Current Information tier, the transfer agent must be registered under the Exchange Act.
-List any restrictions on the transfer of security: List any restrictions on the transfer of security.
-None Describe any trading suspension orders issued by the SEC in the past 12 months.
-None List any stock split, stock dividend, recapitalization, merger, acquisition, spin-off, or reorganization either currently anticipated or that occurred within the past 12 months: reorganization elities currently underpated of that occurred within the past 12 months.
-None 4) Issuance History
+CUSIP: Par or Stated Value: Total shares authorized: as of: Total shares outstanding: as of: √ Transfer Agent Name: Corporate Stock Transfer Address 1: 3200 Cherry Creek South Dr. Address 2: Suite 430 Address 3: Denver, CO Phone: 1(303) 282-4800 Is the Transfer Agent registered under the Exchange Act?
+Yes: X No: □ To be included in the OTC Pink Current Information tier, the transfer agent must be registered under the Exchange Act.
+List any restrictions on the transfer of security: None Describe any trading suspension orders issued by the SEC in the past 12 months.
+None List any stock split, stock dividend, recapitalization, merger, acquisition, spin-off, or reorganization either currently anticipated or that occurred within the past 12 months: None

+4) Issuance History